runtimeverification/iele-semantics/ethereum.md

 -   `startTx` computes the sender of the transaction, and places loadTx on the `k` cell.
 -   `loadTx(_)` loads the next transaction to be executed into the current state.
+-   `#adjustGas` fakes the gas usage of the transaction since the EVM-to-IELE conversion does not preserve gas usage.
 -   `finishTx` is a place-holder for performing necessary cleanup after a transaction.

 ```{.k .uiuck .rvk}